Cuc Phuong Nation Park, Nho Quan

 A quiet corner of Dong Chuong Lake in Nho Quan

-As a result of its ancient karst topology, Nho Quan’s extensive cave systems include the well-known Thiên Hà and Động Vân Trình caves.
+As a result of its ancient karst topology, Nho Quan’s extensive cave systems include well-known Thiên Hà and Động Vân Trình caves.
 The area is also home to the Động Nham Hao cave system, one of the longest water caves in the country but rarely visited due to its remote location.

 Historical Significance